Our schools should be fully funded.

 Staff Reductions

-The district made staff cuts in the 25/26 budget, and will need to continue to consider reductions in the future.
+The district made 19 staff cuts in the 25/26 budget.
+Without structural reform, further reductions are expected in the 26/27 budget.

 Larger Class Sizes

-With fewer staff and rising enrollment, class sizes are expected to grow.
-For grades 1+, there is no state-mandated cap, and class sizes may exceed 25 students in some cases.
-The current district average is 10.73 students per teacher.
+With fewer staff and rising enrollment, class sizes continue to grow.
+For grades 1+, there is no state-mandated cap, and class sizes already exceed 25 students in some cases.

 Programs at Risk